AllThingsSmitty/tweet-style-guide/README.md

 Hashtags will first be included in the tweet text when applicable.
 Example:

->`#ProTip: a #password strength indicator isn't going to stop users from choosing "123456" for a password.
-Tougher input criteria will.`
+> &#35;ProTip: a &#35;password strength indicator isn't going to stop users from choosing "123456" for a password.
+Tougher input criteria will.

 If hashtags can't be included with the tweet text they will be included after.
 Example:

->`MT for all devs!
-"How To Be A Great Developer" by @funkatron. https://the-pastry-box-project.net/ed-finkler/2014-january-6 via @thepastrybox #career #social #programming`
+> MT for all devs!
+"How To Be A Great Developer" by @funkatron. https://the-pastry-box-project.net/ed-finkler/2014-january-6 via @thepastrybox &#35;career &#35;social &#35;programming

 =